-- 1. Earn the Associate Educator License with an SLT license area of concentration. - 2.
-Employment as an SLT with a minimum of one year FTE direct supervision or two years of part-time equivalent (PTE) direct supervision. - 3.
-Successful completion of the synchronous portion of the SLT Institute. - 4.
-Statement of assurances and letter of recommendation signed by the SLT's supervision team. - a.
-The USBE SpEd licensing staff will email the forms through DocHub to the SLT's supervisor upon the SLT's successful completion of the synchronous portion of the SLT Institute.
+- 1. Be issued the Associate Educator License with an SLT license area of concentration. - 2.
+Employment as an SLT with at least one year FTE direct supervision or two years of part-time equivalent (PTE) direct supervision. - 3.
+Successful completion of the summer SLT Institute or equivalent. - 4.
+Statement of assurances from SLT-ARL program signed by the SLT's supervision team.